Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 I don't think that's a noteworthy story.

-It's not like there was context.
+You know, it's not like there was context.

 I didn't bring it up out of fucking nowhere.

-It felt like you'd been burning
+It felt like you'd been burning a hole in your pocket.

-a hole in your pocket.
-How do I weave
+How do I weave this one in?

-quite the tale to tell.
+I've got quite the tail to tell.

-About an idiot!
+About an idiot.

 So they tried to escape the castle.

-According to the Irish Times, they employed homemade ropes.
+According to the Irish times, they employed homemade ropes.

 They attempted to pierce the Great Walls with carefully concealed holes